kpegion/ensoNN/README.md

 ## Codes

 Tomsetal_reproduce.ipynb is my attempt to reproduce Figures 6b, 7a, 7b from the Toms et al. 2020 paper.

-Currently, it is very close, but I have some issues that I am not sure how to solve.
-See Issues in Github.
+predict_ENSO.ipynb takes the NN from Toms et al. and applies it to predicting ENSO at a specified lead time.